Great grinding is the key to great coffee at home. And, if you can do it without breaking the bank, even better!

 1. 40mm Stainless Steel Conical Burrs

-Generally speaking, the larger the burrs the better the grind.
+Generally speaking, the larger the burrs, the better and more consistent the grind.
 This is due to the larger surface area.
 And, on the OXO Brew, the stainless steel burrs are 40mm and are of excellent quality for this price point.

 2. 15 Grind Settings

-15 grind settings may not seem like a lot but on the OXO coffee grinder, there are micro-settings in between each one.
-So you actually have a much bigger range than this for getting the exact grind you’re after.
+Different brewing methods require different sized coffee grounds to get the best results.
+Whilst 15 grind settings may not seem like a lot, on the OXO coffee grinder there are micro-settings in between each setting.
+So you actually have a much bigger range than this allowing you to get the exact grind size you need.

 3. Large Bean Hopper & Grounds Container

-The bean hopper can hold up to 12oz of beans.
+The generous bean hopper can hold up to 12oz – the size of most bags of coffee beans.
 And the grounds container can hold 4oz of ground coffee.
-So there is lots of capacity if you’re grinding for multiple cups at once.
+So there’s good capacity if you’re making lots of cups at once.

-You can get the same grind every day using the grind timer, which will stay at whatever it was last set to.
-Once you have your daily settings sorted, you can just push the button to get the perfect amount and grind of coffee.
+You can get the same grind quality and quantity every day by using the grind timer which will stay at whatever settings it was last set to.
+Once you have your daily settings sorted, you can just simply push the button for the same results each time.

-You twist the bean hopper to select the coarseness of grind you are looking for which is helpfully marked out along the bottom of the hopper.
+To use, you twist the bean hopper to select the coarseness of grind you are looking for which is helpfully marked out along the bottom of the hopper.
 Then you turn the dial for how many seconds you want to grind for.
-And simply push the button to grind your beans.
+Then simply push the button to grind your beans.

 One big plus is that your settings all stay in place.
 So, once you’ve got it set up exactly how you like it, you can just push the button each time to get your perfectly ground coffee.